-The Institute attempts to anticipate emerging issues and to be ready with practical ideas, presented in useful, accessible formats, to inform and shape public debate.
+The Institute is committed to rigorous, intellectually open, and indepth study and discussion.
+It attempts to anticipate emerging issues and present ideas in useful, accessible formats, to inform and shape public debate.
 Its audience includes government officials and legislators, business and labor leaders, management and staff at international organizations, university-based scholars and their students, experts at other research institutions and nongovernmental organizations, the media, and the public at large.

-Our staff of about 70 includes 20 senior researchers, as well as 15 nonresident fellows, all distinguished for their combination of research expertise and policy experience.
-The Institute’s agenda emphasizes international trade and investment, international finance and exchange rates, macroeconomic policy and crisis response, globalization and human welfare, and studies of key economic regions.
+Our staff of about 75 includes over 50 senior researchers, all distinguished for their combination of research expertise and policy experience.
+The Institute's agenda emphasizes international trade and investment, international finance and exchange rates, macroeconomic policy and crisis response, globalization and human welfare, and studies of key economic regions.
 Institute staff have unique expertise on the major economies with special reference to Brazil, China, the European Union, Japan, Korea, and the Middle East, as well as the United States itself and its neighbors Canada and Mexico.

 Current priorities include:

-- improving macroeconomic policy after the global financial crisis;
+- improving macroeconomic policy after the global financial crisis, including fiscal rules and monetary tools;

 - truth telling about the benefits of globalization and the costs of closed economies;